 Even more threatening are the indirect effects.
 Since the overpopulated planet is dependent on a limited amount of natural resources, the immediate environment of small ethnic groups is vulnerable to the adverse impact of majority populations representing governments and nations.
 The effects of climate change may lead to rapid and massive transfers of majority populations to areas previously inhabited by small ethnic groups.
-Mines, pipelines, roads and new urban centers essentially have negative impacts on ethnodiversity, but these processes may also promote new socio-economic solutions as they challenge local communities to figure out novel approaches to cope with the change (e.g. Tynkkynen, 2007).
+Mines, pipelines, roads and new urban centers essentially only have negative impacts on ethnodiversity.